mattrayner/pod-point-home-assistant-component/info.md

 * Energy use for each charge is rounded by Pod Point (see [Energy sensors](#energy-sensors) above) and energy costs are calculated on this rounded value.
 * You must set an accurate kWh cost within the Pod Point app (and keep this up to date if your provider/cost per kWh changes

-> Give the above rounding, in my opinion the cost values should be used as a guide rather than taken as gospel
+> Given the above rounding, in my opinion the cost values should be used as a guide rather than taken as gospel

 >**Charges are considered complete by Pod Point when you disconnect the vehicle, not when power delivery stops.

+## Firmware update notifications

+If an update is detected for your device, a new repair entry will be created within Home Assistant, prompting you to update using the mobile app.
+Unforrunately, at this time it is not possible to trigger the firmware update from outside of the Pod Point app but to restrictions with the Pod Point APIs.

 ## Lovelace examples